sinnwrig/Glslang.NET/README.md

 ## Building Native Libraries

-To build native libraries, run `build_libraries.py`, specicying the target architecture with `-A [x86_64, arm64, all]` and the target platform with `-P [windows, linux, macos, all]`.<br>If the command is being run for the first time, it will download the glslang-zig source repository and any sub-dependencies.
+To build native libraries, run the `BuildNative.cs` file inside the _Native_ folder, specicying your target architecture [x64, arm64, all] with -A and your target platform [windows, linux, macos, all] with -P.

 Native build requirements:
-- Zig version 0.13.0 or higher.
-- Python 3 (Required for build_libraries.py, upgate_glslang_sources.py, gen_extension_headers.py.
-Future releases will aim to reduce and potentially cut off the dependency on python)
+- Zig compiler version 0.14.0-dev.1862+c96f9a017 present on your `PATH`.
+You can get the compiler from [Zig's download page](https://ziglang.org/download/) or [from a package manager](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager)

 Pre-built binaries are bundled in the NuGet package for the following operating systems:
 - Windows x64
 - Windows arm64
 - OSX x64
-- OSX arm64
+- OSX arm64 (Apple silicon)
 - Linux x64
 - Linux arm64